rixiobarrios/git-workflow-teams/README.md

 1. Create two empty starting repos within the new GitHub organization (one for your Client and one for your API).
 One team member should download the .zip of [`browser-template`](https://git.generalassemb.ly/ga-wdi-boston/browser-template) and [`express-api-template`](https://git.generalassemb.ly/ga-wdi-boston/express-api-template) as separate local repos.
 Follow the set up instructions for each template.

-1. Using `git remote add origin <ssh>` attach your two empty GitHub repos to the corresponding ones on your local computer (`browser-template` for your client repo, `express-api-template` for your API).
+1. Using `git remote add origin <your-ssh-git-url>` attach your two empty GitHub repos to the corresponding ones on your local computer (`browser-template` for your client repo, `express-api-template` for your API).

 1. Create a `development` branch in each repo and push them up to the remotes on GitHub.